-- you have a severe allergy to egg or egg products - you've had a severe allergic reaction to the flu vaccination in the past - you think that you already have the flu If you're pregnant, you can have the vaccination but you must let the nurse know about your pregnancy beforehand so they can go through the precautions with you fully.
+- You have a severe allergy to egg or egg products. - You've had a severe allergic reaction to the Flu vaccination in the past. - You are suffering with a severe febrile illness.

-Why should I have the flu vaccination?
+Why should I have the Flu vaccination?

-There are many reasons why it's worth considering having the flu vaccine:
+There are many reasons why it's worth considering having the Flu vaccine:

-- the vaccine can offer some protection against other flu viruses that have similarities to the strains in the vaccine - the vaccine contains several different viruses, so even if one of them doesn't closely match the flu strain, the vaccine can still protect you from other flu viruses that do - the vaccine can help protect vulnerable people around you such as older people, pregnant women and children - if you do get ill, having the vaccine may mean your illness is milder as you may already have some immunity - if you get the flu it often means you'll need to be off work.
+- The vaccine may offer some protection against other Flu viruses that have similarities to the strains in the vaccine. - The vaccine contains several different viruses, so even if one of them doesn't closely match the Flu strain, the vaccine can still protect you from other Flu viruses that do. - The vaccine can help protect vulnerable people around you such as older people, pregnant women and children. - If you do get ill, having the vaccine may mean your illness is milder as you may already have some immunity. - If you get Flu it often means you'll need to be off work.
 Prevention is the best way to stop getting ill and means your life won't be interrupted by feeling poorly.

-Can I have the flu vaccination at the same time as other vaccinations?
+Can I have the Flu vaccination at the same time as other vaccinations?